 - a training diary or log of experience, and

 - two residential field courses – one during the colder months of the year and one during the bats’ active season.

-Sign-off for a licence is at the strict discretion of the trainers, both of whom hold training licences for Natural England and the Countryside Council for Wales, and follows an assessment and a review of training diaries.
-Participants of this course have been successfully signed-up for Natural England or Countryside Council for Wales licences.
+Sign-off for a licence is at the strict discretion of the trainers, both of whom hold training licences for Natural England and the Natural Resources Wales, and follows an assessment and a review of training diaries.
+The course has a tried and tested assessment process including a written test and one-on-one interview; to give the trainers confidence to sign off participants as competent bat surveyors.
+Participants of this course have been successfully signed-up for Natural England, Natural Resources Wales, and occasionally Scottish Natural Heritage (although you might also like to try our Scottish training partner www.BatAbility.co.uk) and Northern Irish licences.

 BLTC provides the range of experience and assessment needed by those who intend to use their licence in a professional capacity; you will undertake daytime summer visists, underground hibernation surveys, tree surveys and a whole host of other activities, making this the only course to cover all of the Bat Conservation Trust’s professional training standards in an intensive training programme.